-It took 15 puppeteers to control Kuato, whose name is from the Spanish word: cuate (twin).
-In Imagining 'Total Recall', Director Paul Verhoeven said that special makeup effects designer Rob Bottin had made the Kuato puppet look so real, that he was approached by 2 people on the street asking if he (Marshall Bell) was a "real freak" or possibly a semi-born Siamese twin.
+It took 15 puppeteers to control Kuato, whose name is from the Spanish word "cuate" ("twin").
+In Imagining 'Total Recall' (2001), director Paul Verhoeven said that special makeup effects designer Rob Bottin had made the Kuato puppet look so real that he was approached by two people on the street asking if he (Marshall Bell) was a "real freak" or possibly a semi-born Siamese twin.

-The design for the alien reactor which melts the ice and gives Mars air at the end of the movie, was based off of a nuclear reactor.
+The design for the alien reactor that melts the ice and gives Mars air at the end of the movie was based on a nuclear reactor.
 According to Paul Verhoeven, he wanted to "be inside a nuclear reactor" (with poles going into water), but wanted to make it to a much grander scale, with the poles being as big as skyscrapers.
-Both he and William Sandell found a book with showed pictures of skyscrapers that were built around the turn of the 20th century, which had potential for the reactor design, but initially neither of them were convinced that idea would work, so they threw the book on the ground, but the book landed in a way with the skyscraper pictures upside down, and both Verhoeven and Sandell looked and realized that upside down, the skyscrapers had the right look for the alien reactor.
+Both he and William Sandell found a book that had pictures of skyscrapers that were built around the turn of the 20th century, which had potential for the reactor design, but initially neither of them were convinced that idea would work, so they dejectedly threw the book on the ground.
+It landed in such a way that the skyscraper pictures were upside down, and both Verhoeven and Sandell looked and realized that upside down, the skyscrapers had the right look for the alien reactor.

-When Quaid shoots Lori, afterwards he says "Consider that a divorce."
-According to Dan O'Bannon, in the original script, Quaid says "Consider THIS a divorce" and then shoots Lori afterwards.
-This was ultimately changed to what appears on film because O'Bannon and the others thought it was "a bit too cold-blooded".
+After Quaid shoots Lori, he says "Consider that a divorce."
+According to Dan O'Bannon, in the original script Quaid says "Consider THIS a divorce" and then shoots Lori.
+This was ultimately changed to what appears on film because O'Bannon and others thought it was "a bit too cold-blooded".

-According to Ronald Shusett, back when the movie was originally being produced by Dino De Laurentiis, Shusett said that di Laurentiis had planned to shoot the ending completely different from the original script, because he felt the concept of Mars getting air was just "too difficult to visualize".
-This didn't sit well with Shusett, and the two had many arguments over it, even escalating to the point that Shusett had threatened to cancel the movie altogether, stating that he'd rather not see the movie get made if it's not in the way he intendeded it to be made.
-Di Laurentiis eventually saw the error in his judgment when he suggested to director Richard Rush about altering the ending, to which Rush told him that he was "full of shit" and convinced him not to cut or alter the ending.
+According to Ronald Shusett, back when the movie was originally being produced by Dino De Laurentiis, De Laurentiis had planned to shoot the ending completely differently from the original script, because he felt the concept of Mars getting air was just "too difficult to visualize".
+This didn't sit well with Shusett, and the two had many arguments over it, even escalating to the point that Shusett had threatened to cancel the movie altogether, stating that he'd rather not see the movie get made if it's the way he intended it to be made.
+Di Laurentiis eventually saw the error in his judgment when he suggested to director Richard Rush about altering the ending, to which Rush replied that he was "full of shit" and convinced him not to cut or alter the ending.
 Di Laurentiis even approached Shusett, apologizing for giving him such a hard time and saying "Ron, you so stubborn I kiss you in the mouth!
 You save me!"
-Di Laurentiis never did get to produce the movie, because his production company went bankrupt shortly after, and the project ended up being sold to Mario Kassar and Carolco (at the request of Arnold Schwarzenegger).
+Di Laurentiis never did get to produce the movie, because his production company went bankrupt shortly afterwards and the project ended up being sold to Mario Kassar's Carolco Pictures (at the request of Arnold Schwarzenegger).